 Fresh fruits and vegetables are a healthy choice for everyone.
 These options provide your body with essential vitamins and minerals.
 For folks looking to omit gluten, these are worry-free foods.
-For celiac patients seeking to increase their intake of fruits and vegetables, it helps to replace the nutrients their bodies were unable to retain.
+For celiac patients seeking to increase their intake of fruits and vegetables, it helps to replace the nutrients their bodies could not hold.

-When it comes to whole grains, there are many gluten-free options — amaranth, arrowroot, buckwheat, cornmeal, flax and teff (x).
-Don’t despair if these suggestions are initially unfamiliar to you.
+There are many gluten-free options with whole grains — amaranth, arrowroot, buckwheat, cornmeal, flax, and teff. (x) Don’t despair if these suggestions are initially unfamiliar to you.
 Rice and quinoa are also safe.
-For baking, there are loads of options including flours made from rice, corn and potatoes (x).
-Some can be substituted for white or wheat flour in your favorite cookie, cake or brownie recipes.
+For baking, there are loads of options, including flours made from rice, corn and potatoes. (x) Some can substitute for white or wheat flour in your favorite cookie, cake or brownie recipes.

 The last bullet point refers to products without additional additives or fillers.
-While canning, freezing and packaging can be considered “processing,” we are looking for foods with short ingredient lists.
+While canning, freezing and packaging is “processing,” we are looking for foods with short ingredient lists.
 A can of green beans or a bag of frozen broccoli are both tasty options.

-Modifying your diet is essential when you are dealing with celiac disease or have a gluten sensitivity (x).
-As trace amounts of gluten can be present in a surprising number of products, reading labels will become second nature.
+Modifying your diet is essential when you are dealing with celiac disease or have gluten sensitivity. (x) As trace amounts of gluten can be present in a surprising number of products, reading labels will become second nature.

-While we know to eschew wheat, rye and barley are also on the unsafe list.
-Malt and brewer’s yeast are included there as well.
-It is commonly known that malt is used to make beer, but it also can be found in candies, hot dogs, sauces and medicines (x).
-It is located in many products, so please check with a dietitian or a doctor if you are unsure.
+While we know to deliberately avoid wheat, rye and barley are also on the unsafe list.
+Included as well is malt and brewer’s yeast.
+You probably heard that malt is an ingredient to make beer, but you also can find it in candies, hot dogs, sauces and medicines. (x) It’s in many products, so please check with a dietitian or a doctor if you are unsure.

-Brewer’s yeast has many nutritional benefits and cures several digestive issues, except for people who need to avoid gluten (x).
-It can be found in some alcoholic drinks and loaves of bread.
+Brewer’s yeast has many nutritional benefits and cures several digestive issues, except for people who need to avoid gluten. (x) You can find it in some alcoholic drinks and loaves of bread.

-The trickiest part about avoiding gluten may be those “dubious” products.
+You may not realize that the trickiest part to avoid gluten may be those “dubious” products.
 These are items that may have been cross-contaminated in factories by other foods.
-The box or bag can say “gluten-free,” but it can still contain trace amounts (x).
+The box or bag can say “gluten-free,” but it can still contain trace amounts. (x)

 How to Avoid Gluten

-It can be discouraging to see foods eliminated from your shelves, one item after another.
+It can discourage you when you see foods eliminated from your shelves, one item after another.
 Before long, you will quickly learn which companies stick to safe handling measures.
-Then you can make wise substitutions.
+Then you can make wise and happy substitutions.

 While you explore, look for information on how to keep your kitchen safe.
 Knives, pans and toasters can contain gluten, so two sets may be necessary.
-Cookie sheets are another item to consider, as baked-on batter may remain (x).
-Counters, kitchen sponges, cooktops — all areas of the kitchen need to stay clean and free of crumbs.
+Cookie sheets are another item to consider, as the baked-on batter may remain. (x) Counters, kitchen sponges, cooktops — all kitchen areas need to stay clean and free of crumbs.
 The same is true about eating at restaurants, so you will need to research your choices.

-A current trend at restaurants is to list dishes that are “gluten-free” with a symbol on the menu.
-This effort is appreciated, but needs to be carefully examined.
+A trend at restaurants is to list dishes that are “gluten-free” with a symbol on the menu.
+The gesture shows an understanding, and you can appreciate the effort.
+It would help if you still examined the kitchen and the accuracy of what is gluten-free.
 Cross-contamination can occur among cutlery, pots and pans, cutting boards and dishes.
-A tiny piece of a whole wheat bun could find its way onto the diner’s plate (x).
-For some, this minor amount is enough to cause pain, discomfort and additional damage.
+A tiny piece of a whole wheat bun could find its way onto the diner’s plate. (x) For some, this minor amount is enough to cause pain, discomfort and additional damage.

 Getting advice from a dietitian is vital to maintain health for those affected by gluten.
-A qualified professional will explain the lifestyle changes that are necessary.
+A qualified professional will explain the necessary lifestyle changes.
 An expert will also follow up with patients to check their progress.